manas1803/SolidPrinciplesJS/README.md

 console.log("Amount in current account is ", currentAccount.getAmount);
 ```

+From the refactored code we can see that we created new classes based on the `accountType` and we ended up updating the `withdraw()` and `deposit()` functions accordingly.
+Now if in future we get a new requirement for third type of account we can simply extend the `BankAccount` abstract class

 ### Liskov Substitution Principle(L)
 The Liskov Substitution Principle says that objects of a superclass shall be replaceable with objects of its subclasses without breaking the application.
 That requires the objects of your subclasses to behave in the same way as the objects of your superclass.